Here is the full list of nominees for 2014 Australian Dance Awards.

 This innovative and sustainable festival model provides its growing audiences with a concentration of dance programming with a focus on Australian artists.
 At the vanguard of contemporary dance, Dance Massive looks and feels like a national contemporary dance festival, albeit a geographically concentrated one.

 Dancehouse will program a suite of choreographic works by Australian independent dance makers.

-They are inviting proposals from Australian dance artists who believe their practice sits in line with Dancehouse's interest in rigorous, exacting and innovative choreographic works.
+Applications for for Dance Massive 2015 have now closed.
 Visit the Dancehouse website for more information.

 Dance Massive 2015 will be the primary focus for the Arts House 2015 Season 1 program.
 Visit the Arts House website for more information.